dotnet/upgrade-assistant/README.md

 ```
 dotnet tool update -g upgrade-assistant
 ```

+If installation fails, trying running the install command with the `--ignore-failed-sources` parameter: `dotnet tool install -g upgrade-assistant --ignore-failed-sources`.
+Like try-convert, upgrade-assistant is installed as a NuGet package, so invalid or authenticated sources in [NuGet configuration](https://docs.microsoft.com/nuget/consume-packages/configuring-nuget-behavior) can cause installation problems.

 To try the latest (and likely less stable) versions of the tool, CI builds are available on the dotnet-tools NuGet feed and can be installed with `dotnet tool install -g upgrade-assistant --add-source https://pkgs.dev.azure.com/dnceng/public/_packaging/dotnet-tools/nuget/v3/index.json` or updated using the same --add-source parameter.